Meet the villain: Moondancer House

 Her shoulder brushed mine as she joined me in front of the trunk.
 After a beat, she shook her head.
 “What should I be hearing?”

 “I’m going to open this,” I said, placing a hand on the trunk’s lid.
 Even in the dark room, the wooden surface gleamed with fresh oil.
 I was certain Mom had polished it that day.
-Stuck at home monitoring our devil all the time with nothing better to do, she cleaned incessantly.
+Stuck at home monitoring our devil with nothing better to do, she cleaned incessantly.
 “I need you to hang back and give me some space.
 And whatever you um… Whatever you see, don’t be scared.
 Okay?”

 Cassandra kissed the corner of my mouth as she rose.